High-Risk Homeowners Insurance

 Wisconsin Insurance Plan 414-291-5353

 The FAIR Plan does not provide comprehensive home insurance.
 Furthermore, it won't be as affordable as standard private insurance.
 Only consider this option if you’re continually denied home insurance.
-Prior to FAIR, consider these steps.
+Before FAIR, consider these steps.

 1. Determine why your insurance coverage was denied